Age is just a number. Make the most of each day with these tips.

 Karen Aspry, MD

 Dr. Karen Aspry is a cardiologist and lipid specialist.
-She is director of the Lifespan Cardiovascular Institute Lipid and Prevention Program, with locations in Providence, East Providence and East Greenwich, and Associate Director of the Miriam Hospital Center for Cardiac Fitness, and Dean Ornish Cardiac Rehabilitation Program.
+She is director of the Lifespan Cardiovascular Institute Lipid and Prevention Program, with locations in Providence, East Providence and East Greenwich, and Associate Director of The Miriam Hospital Center for Cardiac Fitness, and Dean Ornish Intensive Cardiac Rehabilitation Program.